Frequently Asked Questions

 There is no entry or participation fee for the Mirjam Helin International Singing Competition.
 Competitors pay their own (and their accompanist’s) travelling expenses to and from Helsinki.
 However, the Competition Committee may, at its discretion, award travel bursaries to competitors travelling from outside Europe.

-The Competition has lots more to offer singers: a masterclass, a Singers’ Studio (an interview and question time with a member of the Jury), joint events and outings.
+The Competition has lots more to offer singers: Master Classes, a Singers’ Studio (an interview and question time with a member of the Jury), joint events and outings.
 Participation in these is, however, voluntary.

 What prizes does the competition award?